We tested each memory card in the Sony A9II to see which had the best performance. Turns out, there are only four you should buy.

 Next, they’ve significantly improved the write speed to these cards.
 The fastest UHS-II card was the Sony G cards which clock in at speeds of around 185MB/s.
 This is almost up there with XQD speeds in the Nikon Z6/Z7.
 Nice job Sony!

 Top 4 Best Memory Cards

-Each card is shown with the in-camera speeds next to them.
-Further below is a table showing how each memory card performed in the A9II as well as their USB 3.0 speeds tested with Windows 10.
+Further below is a complete table showing how every memory card performed in the A9II as well as their USB 3.0 speeds tested with Windows 10.

 |Card Name||In-Camera Speed||Order|

 That’s it.
 Everything else is significantly slower.